 Saranac Lake Voluntary Health loans medical equipment based on the recommendation of authorized medical personnel and the visiting nurse.
 Equipment such as wheelchairs, walkers, canes, and crutches are available to be borrowed.
-Contact us for more details.
+Limited donations of equipment accepted.
+Contact us for more information.

-The Visiting Nurse Program employs a full-time registered nurse for in-home care visits to residents of the Saranac Lake Central School District.
+The Visiting Nurse Program employs a full-time registered nurse for in-home care visits free of charge to residents of the Saranac Lake Central School District.
 Services are authorized by the client's primary care physician, but anyone can call SLVHA to initiate the referral process.
 The goal is to provide nursing care to those ineligible for services from another provider (e.g. Medicare, Medicaid or Private Insurance.)
 Typical services include management and pre-pouring of medication, blood pressure and health assessments, skin/wound care, symptom monitoring and health teaching.
 The visiting nurse is there to help people stay in their homes longer.

 The Dental Hygiene Program provides a full-time dental hygienist in the Saranac Lake Elementary School.
 All children in the elementary school receive free dental exams, general dental education, and fluoride and/or dental sealants (with parental approval.)

-Applications for financial assistance for basic dental care are accepted from permanent, full-time residents of the Saranac Lake Central School District.
+Applications for financial assistance for basic dental care are accepted from legal residents of the Saranac Lake Central School District.
 The program is designed for those in financial need with limited resources, limited or no dental insurance and who do not have and are not eligible for Medicaid.
 Basic dental care does not include crowns, cosmetic procedures, or procedures deemed unnecessary to achieve and/or maintain overall good dental health.

 Please see the download section for more information, required paperwork and application.

 Scholarships are given annually to qualified high school seniors enrolled in the New Visions program at the Adirondack Medical Center, as well as to students entering their second year in the North Country Community College (NCCC) Nursing or Radiological Technician programs; or those students who are committed to the Saranac Lake community.